openmusic/xrns2mod/README.md

 It also requires that you have the [sox](http://sox.sourceforge.net/) utility installed in your system as it needs to convert Renoise's high quality stereo FLAC samples into the type of mono 8000 Hz samples the MOD format uses.
 Sox utility is called directly, with `shell_exec`; no wrapper libraries are used.

 Not all the effects are supported and probably not all the sample configuration parameters etc. From what I remember there were also differences on the range of notes Renoise can play versus what MOD can.
 There might be other quirks.
 Modules are a funny file format.

+## Contributing

+I don't have the time to work on this project but if you want to adopt it, get in touch!

 ## Credits